MykKuc/ignitis-messages-task/README.md

 delete the user and get the statistics about all the messages.

 ### Simple User login
-To log in as simple user you need to pass this JSON body into POST user/login/ endpoint:
+To log in as simple user you need to pass any of these three JSON bodies into POST user/login/ endpoint:

 ``